Appmaniazar-Projects/Thuto-Dashboard/frontend/README.md

 3. **School Admins**: Email + password (backend verification)
 4. **Super Admins**: Email + password (backend verification)

-**NO Google, Facebook, Twitter, or any other social login is implemented.**

 ## 🚀 Setup Instructions